Circles360/Circles360.github.io/README.md

 Courses will partially light up if they can be selected.
 A course can be selected if you meet all its conditions, whether that be prerequisite courses, units taken, etc.

 #### Toggling Exclusion/Equivalent Courses
-UNSW provides more advanced options for some courses to cater to students who wish to challenge themselves.
-For example, Math1131/Math1141.
+UNSW provides more advanced options for some courses to cater to students who wish to challenge themselves, e.g. MATH1131/MATH1141.
 Double clicking on these courses (marked by a black swap symbol) will toggle between them.

-Sometimes, toggling between courses is not as straight forward.
-For example, COMP6841/COMP6441.
+Sometimes, toggling between courses is not so straight forward.
+Take COMP6441/COMP6841 as an example.
 COMP6841 requires COMP2521 to unlock it whereas COMP6441 does not.
 COMP6841 can unlock COMP6448 whereas COMP6441 cannot.
-However you do not have to worry about that as our flowchart will dynamically update to intuitively and accurately reflect all changes.
+However, you do not have to worry about this as our flowchart will dynamically update to intuitively and accurately reflect all changes.
 Try it yourself!

 #### Hovering Over Nodes
 Hovering over a node will light up paths you can take to unlock it.
-It will also display information about it in the top left corner such as name, term availability, prerequisites, units required, exclusion courses, etc.
+It will also display additional information in the top left corner such as course name, term availability, conditions, etc.

 #### Search Bar
 Our seach bar in the top right will take you directly to any course you are looking for provided it exists on the flowchart.

 #### Side Bar
 UNSW provides further requirements which need to be fulfilled when planning a degree.
 This usually involves some combination of **Core Courses** and **Electives**.
-You must take enough courses to satisfy the units required.
-Our side bar reflects this information and will be updated accordingly when you select/unselect courses.
+You must take meet the unit rquirements for each of them.
+Our side bar reflects this information and will update accordingly when you select/unselect courses.

 Currently, the side bar does not deal with Free Electives and General Education units.

 #### Free Electives/General Education
 At the bottom of the flowchart, you can select from thousands of courses which do not exist on the flowchart (in other words, free electives and general education courses).
 Selecting these courses will add them to your Smart Degree Planner at the bottom of the page.

+These courses are not currently linked to the flowchart.
 This is because UNSW's handbook has many mistakes which need to be manually checked for or else they could potentially break the intricate logic of the flowchart.
 Due to the competition's deadline, we did not have the manpower/time to check all 2000+ courses for mistakes.

 ### 3. Smart Degree Planner